 - Enclosed structures, such as plastic domes, are allowed for individual parties and must have adequate ventilation to allow for air circulation.

-- Use snow sticks to increase visibility of your seating areas
+- Use snow sticks to increase the visibility of setup components if they are moved.

 Learn more and download flyers in multiple languages.